ErylMurphy/LESSON_U02_D06_HTTP_METHODS_AND_REST/README.md

 A `POST` request creates a new item on the server.

-A request like `POST https://www.yelp.com/little-beet-restaurant/review` could make a new review for Little Beet Restaurant when we click the "Write a Review" button on the webpage.
+A request like `POST https://restaurant-reviews.com/reviews` could make a new review when we click the "Submit review" button on the webpage.

 `POST` requests are often accompanied by data passed along in the HTTP request body. e.g. when we write a review for Little Beet, we would include our username (`eric`), our review (`The shrimp salad is so delightful`), and a star rating (`4` out of 5).